Calcrete Field Trip 2021 - Overview

 Bader et al. (2016) - The Rulo site exposes a 30m-thick section of loess, exotic clast-bearing diamicts, a fluvial sandstone, tephras including Newbury, more than a dozen paleosols, and numerous Irvingtonian vertebrate fossils.
 Five unconformity-bound sequences and truncated clastic dikes provide additional evidence for pre-Wisconsin loess accumulation and glacial outburst flooding in northern Walla Walla Valley.
 The section is normal polarity except for a micaceous, fossiliferous fluvial sandstone at the base of the exposure with reversed polarity.
 This work built on Spencer and Gilk (1999), Spencer and Jaffee (2002), and Gastineau (2011).

-Some remain unconvinced by field evidence and arguments in favor of ancient flooding in eastern Washington.
-Detractors attribute the exotic-bearing gravels, silt diamicts, thick loess, deeply weathered paleosols, overly deep bedrock canyons, partially-filled coulees, reverse-polarity signatures, and lithified clastic dikes to more pedestrian processes operating in the pre-megaflood landscape, namely alluvial action of local streams.
-While the skeptics' arguments do have legitimacy, a growing body of geologic and pedologic evidence for ancient flooding is accumulating, some of which is in this field guide.
-The ancient record is subtle geology.
-Spencer and Jaffee (2002) call it the "indirect record".
-A collection of sediments and soils that can appear very different from the bombastic landforms and deposits associated with the Missoula-cycle floods*.
+Some remain unconvinced by the evidence for ancient scabland flooding in eastern Washington.
+Detractors attribute it to alluvial action of local streams.
+While the skeptics' arguments do have some legitimacy, a growing body of geologic evidence is accumulating, some of which is in this field guide.
+What remains of the ancient record is subtle and "indirect" (Spencer and Jaffee, 2002).

 Ancient flood sites.
 The map shows a few of the more well known outcrops from the literature (yellow).
-Sites in blue are new locations I have discovered and described.
-Most contain calcrete-overprinted flood gravels.
-Some are located outside the floodway and contain alluvial fan gravels, old loess, upper Ringold Fm, and the same thick calcretes.
+Sites in blue are new locations I have discovered or revisited.
+Calcrete overprints flood gravels, old loess, alluvial fan deposits, and the upper Ringold Fm.
 My "Offramp" site is Medley's "Othello Canal" site.
 The "Lind Coulee Fault" site was trenched by M.W.
 West, but I've not seen those reports.
-"Cold Ck Bar" is a subsurface site.
+"Cold Ck Bar" is a subsurface site drilled by Hanford crews.

 Alonso-Zarza, A.M.; Tanner, L.H., 2010, Carbonates in Continental Settings: Geochemistry, Diagenesis and Applications, Alonso-Zarza, A.M.; Tanner, L.H. (editors), v.
 62, p.
 1-319